ea167/code-fest/README.md

 Then follow instructions here to launch: https://hub.docker.com/r/ea167/jupyker-cpu/~/dockerfile/

-Or better if you have a GPU:
+Or better if you have a PC with Nvidia GPU:

 docker pull ea167/jupyker